Logarithmic resolution via multi-weighted blow-ups

 Concretely, one obtains Theorem~\ref{T:logarithmic-embedded-resolution} by taking at the $(i+1)^{\textup{th}}$ step the multi-weighted blow-up of $Y_i$ along the ``worst singular locus of $X_i$''.
 We give a formal statement of this procedure in Theorem~\ref{T:invariant-drops-intro} below.
-To give the reader a sense of what the ``worst singular locus of $X_i$'' is, we recall the following notion from \cite[\S 6.1]{quek-weighted-log-resolution}.
+To give the reader a sense of what the ``worst singular locus of $X_i$'' is, we recall the following notion from \cite[Section 6.1]{quek-weighted-log-resolution}.

-For a point $p \in \abs{Y}$, one can associate an \emph{invariant} of $X \subset Y$ at $p$ (\ref{X:log-invariant}), denoted by $\inv_p(X \subset Y)$, which is, simply put, a non-decreasing finite sequence of non-negative rational numbers, whose last entry could be $\infty$.
-We can \emph{well-order} the set of all such invariants of pairs at points in $Y$ by the \emph{lexicographic order $<$}, but with a caveat: our lexicographic order considers the truncation (from the end) of a sequence to be strictly larger than the sequence itself (cf. \ref{X:well-ordered-set}).
+For a point $p \in \abs{Y}$, one can associate an \emph{invariant} of $X \subset Y$ at $p$ (see Section~\ref{X:log-invariant}), denoted by $\inv_p(X \subset Y)$, which is, simply put, a non-decreasing finite sequence of non-negative rational numbers, whose last entry could be $\infty$.
+We can well-order the set of all such invariants of pairs at points in $Y$ by the lexicographic order $<$, but with a caveat: our lexicographic order considers the truncation (from the end) of a sequence to be strictly larger than the sequence itself (see Section~\ref{X:well-ordered-set}).